Argentina: The closure of the National Institute against Discrimination, Xenophobia and Racism has been made official.

 A point of reference

 The National Institute Against Discrimination, Xenophobia, and Racism (INADI) was created in July 1995 through Law 24,515.
-This followed the attack on the AMIA mutual insurance company, which left 85 dead and 300 injured.
-Its objective is "the development of national policies and concrete measures to combat discrimination, xenophobia, and racism, promoting and implementing actions to this end," as stated in Article 2 of the law passed on July 5, 1995.
+This followed the bombing of the AMIA Jewish community center, which left 85 dead and 300 wounded.
+Its objective is "the development of national policies and concrete measures to combat discrimination, xenophobia, and racism, promoting and carrying out actions for this purpose," as stated in Article 2 of the law passed on July 5, 1995.

 Among its functions, INADI was tasked with designing and promoting educational campaigns aimed at social and cultural pluralism.
 It was also responsible for eliminating discriminatory, xenophobic, or racist attitudes, and for receiving and centralizing complaints about such conduct.